-So that’s the line up so far.
 Here are my 8 reasons Why Our Next Governor Needs to be From Outstate Minnesota:

 1) We need a Governor that knows that mass transit in outstate MN is a “Dial A Ride” regional bus service and is not $1 million dollar a mile high speed train.